Our School Bursar - Mrs P Bagnall

 Remember, by applying for free school meals for your child, you are also helping your child's school - For every child registered for free school meals the school receives extra funding, known as Pupil Premium, which helps the school raise achievement levels, therefore helping your child as well as others.
 All schools now publish how they spend Pupil Premium and the impact the funding has had on achievement.
 You will find the information about Pupil Premium at The Richard Heathcote Community Primary School in our Legal Data and OFSTED section of our Website.

-At The Richard Heathcote Community Primary School all children are actively encouraged to drink fresh water periodically throughout the day, and they all have access to our fresh, cold, filtered water fountain sited on our main corridor.
-Each class has water monitors, who rinse and fill all the bottles each morning and each afternoon so that the children have fresh cool water at all times.
+At The Richard Heathcote Community Primary School all children are actively encouraged to drink fresh water periodically throughout the day, and they all have access to our fresh, cold, filtered water fountain sited on our main corridor. the children are now asked to bring in their own labelled water bottle from home to use in school.
+Each class has water monitors, who rinse and fill all the bottles regularly so that the children have fresh cool water at all times.
 Children can aslo help themselves to water from the fountain at break times and lunchtime, before and after sports and PE and during lesson times, at the teacher's discretion.
 This is especially prevalent during hot weather in the Summer months.

 The safety of all our children here at The Richard Heathcote Community Primary School is paramount, therefore we need to know where they are throughout the school day.
 If your child is unwell and too poorly to attend school, please let us know as early as possible.